1voyager3/expressjs-mvc-mongodb-mongoose-crud-store/README.md

 # @desc

-Store with CRUD functionality on Expressjs, MongoDB, Mongoose using MVC software design pattern
+Store with CRUD functionality on Expressjs, MongoDB, Mongoose using MC software design pattern